Māori language in Parliament

 Providing interpreters was one answer.
 There were three by the 1880s, and they were kept more than busy: translating the Māori members' speeches in the chamber, translating hundreds of petitions from Māori and all bills and parliamentary papers into Māori, attending the Native Affairs and other committees and acting as interpreters when Pākehā members dealt with Māori.
 The job was tough, especially when the MPs used colourful language and the interpreters had to try to soften the words in the English version.
 One Māori MP refused to have his words changed, so he repeated the offending words several times and then knocked the interpreter over the adjacent seat.

-Te reo became more of an issue when Māori MPs associated with the Rātana movement were elected in the 1930s and wanted to speak in Māori.
-They were allowed to, provided what they said was brief and they gave an immediate translation.
+Te reo became more of an issue when the Māori MPs associated with the Rātana movement who were elected in the 1930s wanted to speak in Māori.
+They were allowed to do so, provided they spoke briefly and gave an immediate translation.

-Parliament made Māori an official language in 1985, and MPs could speak in English or Māori.
+After Parliament made Māori an official language in 1987, and MPs could speak in English or Māori.
 In 1990 Koro Wetere caused an uproar by replying to questions in the House in Māori and refusing to supply an immediate translation.
-The greater use of Māori at formal occasions through the 1990s increased the need for a translation service, and from 1997, for the first time in many decades, an interpreter has been made available.
+The greater use of Māori at formal occasions during the 1990s increased the need for a translation service, and from 1997, for the first time in many decades, an interpreter was made available.